raunakadvani2410/anly-501-final-project/README.md

-# 501-project-template
+# anly-501-final-project
-* include general information here for anyone trying to clone your repository and re-create your results
+* Note: the best way to view this website is by cloning the repository and navigating to ./501-project-website/index.html